lorentzlasson/nodejs-cloudantdb-crud-example/README.md

     $cf login
     $cf create-service cloudantNoSQLDB Shared cloudant-nodejs
 ```
-   The host you use will determinate your application url(e.g. <host>.mybluemix.net).
    REMOVE the following lines from manifest.yml as you no longer need this cloudant service.
 The one you created in step 4 will be the one primarily used.
 ```
 	declared-services:
   	   cloudant-nodejs: